rpillar/CTDBx/CT-DBx.package/CTDBxQuery.class/README.md

 	. { #name -> #( #orderby desc ) }
 }

-and populates the variable 'aQueryString'. with something like :-
+and populates the variable 'queryString'. with something like :-

 select name, address, age from customer  where  name='Richard' and  age='21';